Skip to Main Content

 Direct Admit Wisconsin Admissions Process

-The Universities of Wisconsin are rolling out a new admissions process called Direct Admit Wisconsin that will begin with the class of 2025.
+The Universities of Wisconsin have a new admissions process called Direct Admit Wisconsin that began with the class of 2025 and will be active again this year for the class of 2026.
 Participating universities will proactively admit Wisconsin high school students who have opted in.
 Xavier High School, along with the other high schools in the Green Bay Diocese and over 200 public school districts across Wisconsin, have collaborated with this program to create a more seamless and accessible college admissions process.
 Students opting into this program will not need to apply to the participating universities through the traditional admissions process.
+It worked very smoothly for us this year, and the student feedback has been great!

 Based on a review of your student’s 11th grade transcript (grade point average, math coursework, progression towards graduation), you and your student will be notified in July regarding which UWs are providing them guaranteed direct admission, and the next steps they are to take to learn more about enrolling within the Universities of Wisconsin.
 Students will need to ensure that the universities that have offered admission have the programs of study they wish to pursue.
 Admission is to the university alone, not to specific programs within each admitting institution.
 Students may need to complete other admissions criteria if wishing to apply to specific programs (ex: programs that need a portfolio or audition).
 Participating in the Direct Admit Wisconsin program does not commit your student to attending the Universities of Wisconsin.